 Parameter Description Protocol Select the source protocol from which routes will be redistributed here.
 Options to choose from are Connected , Static , and RIPng .
 Metric Type Select the external link type associated with the default route advertised into the IPv6 OSPF routing domain here.
 Options to choose from are External Type-1 and External Type-2 .
 If a metric type is not specified, the Switch adopts a Type-2 external route.
 This is only for IPv6 OSPF.

-Metric Enter the metric value here.
+Parameter Description Metric Enter the metric value here.
 This value is used when redistributing other processes to an IPv6 OSPF process.
-The range is from 0 to 16777214.
-By default, this value is 20.
+The range is from 1 to 16777214.
+The default metric is value 20 when no metric value is specified.
+Route Map Name Enter the route map name here that filters the imported routes from this source routing protocol.
+If not specified, all routes are redistributed.